Rafael-Marinho/ConvTraining/README.md

 (Seriously, the training with no dedicated GPGPU may take **months** to reach a good couple of weights).

-If you are like me and need to work five months only to buy a decent hardware (and still did not done it yet), you can use a good GPGPU from Google Colab for free (twelve hours for day at most), and if you live in USA, you can even rent processing power as an IaaS.
+If you are like me and need to work five months only to buy a decent hardware (and still did not done it yet), you can use a good GPGPU from Google Colab for free (twelve hours per day at most, which usually is time enough to get a very nice couple of weights for your network), and if you live in USA, you can even rent processing power as an IaaS.
 You can access it at https://colab.research.google.com/; and you will need a Google account for it, of course.

 #### Following these commands, you can download, configure and install Darknet with CUDA resources at Colab (remove the ! and % if you gonna run it into your machine instead):